particle-iot/docs/src/content/hardware/decision-guides/electron-2-vs-som-decision-guide.md

 The Tachyon supports up to LTE Cat 14, which is much faster than LTE Cat 1.
 Not all towers support the highest Cat speeds, but all are backward compatible to LTE Cat 1.

-This is different than LTE Cat M1 or LTE Cat NB1 which requires specific support for those technologies.
+This is different than LTE Cat M1 or LTE Cat NB1 which requires specific support for those technologies by the carrier.

 #### LTE Cat NB1